Pharaoh Hound(Kelb-tal Fenek)

 Friendliness To Other Pets

 Friendliness To Strangers

 Ease of Training

 Area of Origin

 The Pharaoh Hound is one of several breeds with a legitimate claim of most-ancient breed and appears to have changed little in the last 3,000 years.
 The breed bears an uncanny resemblance to the jackal god Anubis and to dogs depicted on the tombs of the Egyptian pharaohs, and later, dogs featured in ancient Greek art.
 Phoenician traders may have introduced the dogs from Greece and North Africa to the islands of Malta and Gozo, where they became essentially secluded from the rest of the world.
 Here they flourished as rabbit dogs, or Kelb-tal Fenek.
 The Pharaoh Hound is now the National Dog of Malta.
 In the 1960s, the breed was rediscovered and imported to England and later America.
 The AKC recognized it in 1983.

-The svelte Pharaoh Hound is more than a gracious addition to the home (though he surely is that) he is a keen hunter and an exuberant chaser.
-Although he is calm indoors, he loves to run.
-He is sensitive, loving, gentle and good with children and other dogs.
-He tends to be reserved with strangers; some pharaoh hounds are even timid.
-He is independent but willing to please.
-The breed has the unique characteristic of “blushing” when excited, with the nose and ears turning a rosy color.
+The svelte Pharaoh Hound is a gracious addition to the home.
+However, although calm indoors, this breed loves to run.
+The dog is sensitive, loving, gentle, and good with children and other dogs, but it may chase strange animals given the breed’s hunting history.
+The dog tends to be reserved with strangers; some are even timid.
+The breed is independent but willing to please, and has the unique characteristic of “blushing” when excited, with the nose and ears turning a rosy color.

-The Pharaoh Hound relishes the opportunity to stretch his legs in a safe area, although he can manage with long daily walks on leash and occasional sprints.
-He needs soft bedding and warmth and generally should not be expected to sleep outside.
-His coat is low maintenance, requiring only occasional brushing to remove dead hair.
+The Pharaoh Hound relishes the opportunity to stretch and run in a safe area, although the dog can manage with long daily walks on leash and occasional sprints.
+The dog enjoys and needs soft bedding and warmth.
+The coat is low maintenance, requiring only occasional brushing to remove dead hair.